 When you integrate Okta with third party SAMLAn acronym for Security Assertion Markup Language, SAML is an XML-based standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider (SP).
 The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IDP, and the SP.
+Here's how SAML works through Okta: SP-initiated flow: the end user requests (principally through a browser) a service from the SP.
+The SP requests and obtains an identity assertion from the IdP (in this case, Okta).
+On the basis of this assertion, the SP can decide whether or not to authorize or authenticate the service for the end user.
+IdP-initiated flow: with Okta as the IdP, an end user goes to the Okta browser and clicks on a chiclet, sending a SAMLResponse to the configured SP.
+A session is established with the SP, and the end user is authenticated.
 2.0 service providers using the Template SAML 2.0 application, you can now map Active Directory, LDAP, and Workday user values to SAML attributes.
 In addition to the standard Okta profile attributes (First Name, Last Name, Email, and Okta Username), you can use additional attributes that have been pulled into Okta from Workday, Active Directory, and other LDAP directories.

 NOTE: It is strongly recommended to use the SAML AppAn abbreviation of application.
 Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in. integration Wizard instead of this Template SAML app for creating new SAML integrations via the UI.
 The Wizard is both more powerful and easier to use than the Template and will get even better over time.
 The ability to create new Templates may also be restricted in the future.
 However, existing Templates will continue to be supported.
 See Using the App Integration Wizard for more details.